 RHP contribution requirements are actuarially determined.
 Funding is subject to approval by the Commission.
 Medicare-eligible members contribute \$45 per month for retiree-only coverage and from \$442 to \$460 per month for retiree and dependent coverage.
 Members not eligible for Medicare contribute \$120 per month for retiree-only coverage and from \$517 to \$535 per month for retiree and dependent coverage.
 HRSD funds the cost of coverage under the RHP by paying the difference between the contributions it requires retirees to make and the actuarially determined contribution (ADC).
 The current employer contribution rate is approximately 5 percent of annual covered payroll.
-HRSD contributed \$2,260,000 and \$1,963,000 to the RHP for the years ended June 30, 2022 and 2021, respectively.
+HRSD contributed \$2,467,000 and \$2,260,000 to the RHP for the years ended June 30, 2023 and 2022, respectively.

 The GLI contribution requirements for the GLI Program are governed by §51.1-506 and §51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
 The total rate for the GLI Program was 1.34% of covered employee compensation.
 This was allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.80% (1.34% X 60%) and the employer component was 0.54% (1.34% X 40%).
 Employers may elect to pay all or part of the employee contribution, however the employer must pay all of the employer contribution.
-Each employer's contractually required employer contribution rate for the year ended June 30, 2022, was 0.54% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
+Each employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from HRSD to the GLI Program were \$296,000 and \$293,000 for the years ended June 30, 2022 and June 30, 2021, respectively.
+Contributions to the GLI from HRSD were \$318,000 and \$296,000 for the years ended June 30, 2023 and June 30, 2022, respectively.

 The HIC contribution requirement for active employees is governed by §51.1-1402(E) of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
-HRSD's contractually required employer contribution rate for the year ended June 30, 2022, was [Insert contributed rate]% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2020.
+HRSD's contractually required employer contribution rate for the year ended June 30, 2023 was 0.21% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from HRSD to the Political Subdivision HIC Program were \$115,000 and \$114,000 for the years ended June 30, 2022, and June 30, 2021, respectively.
+Contributions from HRSD to the Political Subdivision HIC Program were \$124,000 and \$115,000 for the years ended June 30,2023, and June 30, 2022, respectively.

-RHP OPEB Expenses and Deferred Outflows of Resources Related to RHP OPEB
+RHP OPEB Expenses and Deferred Outflows of Resources and Deferred Inflows of Resources Related to RHP OPEB

-HRSD recognized RHP OPEB expense of \$1,569,000 and gain of \$1,160,000 for the years ended June 30, 2022 and 2021, respectively.
-HRSD reported deferred inflows of resources related to OPEB from the following sources:
+HRSD recognized RHP OPEB expense of \$2,274,000 and \$1,569,000 for the years ended June 30, 2023 and 2022, respectively.
+HRSD reported deferred outflows of resources and deferred inflows of resources related to RHP OPEB from the following sources:

-(in thousands) Deferred Outflows of Resources In eferred flows of sources
+n thousands) eferred tflows of sources Inf eferred lows of sources

+Year ended June 30, 2023:

+Differences between expected and actual experience \$ 8,313 \$ 3,930

+Changes in assumptions - 5,627

+Net diff between projected and actual earnings on plan investments 3,037 -

+Total \$ 11,350 \$ 9,557

 Year ended June 30, 2022:

 Differences between expected and actual experience \$ 6,129 \$ 4,716

 Changes in assumptions - 1,239

 Net diff between projected and actual earnings on plan investments 4,778 -

 Total \$ 10,907 \$ 5,955

-Year ended June 30, 2021:

-Differences between expected and actual experience \$ 4,806 \$ 5,502

-Changes in assumptions - 1,475

-Net diff between projected and actual earnings on plan investments - 8,984

-Total \$ 4,806 \$ 15,961